Zunith/BCRP-Updates/README.md

 - Local police vehicles now have rcmp liveries.
 - Local police now wear RCMP uniforms.
 - Made minor changes to our HUD (Colors etc)

+ESX & Much More!
+- Added ESX framework.
+- Configured ESX to be compatible with FivePD.
+- Added Periodic Paychecks.
+- Added a banking system
+- Added a economy system, everyone starts with $50,000.
+- Added a bodybag system to bag up downed players.
+- Added a carwash system.
+- Added more weapon recoil while in third and first person.
+- Added a few jobs.
+- Added a little iventory system.
+- Added a new phone system.
+- Added a Car Dealer
+- Added a Weapon's Dealer
+- Added a new DNA Tracking System.
+- Added the ability to push vehicles off the road.
+- Added a new HUD for ESX.
+- Added a "/hose" to turn fire extinguisher into a hose.
 -----------------------------------------------------------------------------------------------------
 (LAST UPDATE) V3.5 - Changes & Improvements!
 - Edited stun-gun taser time (6 Seconds)